 In many respects, John's failure to be reelected president was a relief to both Abigail and John.
 Abigail especially looked forward to living without ceremony at home with family and friends.
 She wrote to her son Thomas that "Neither my habits, or my education or inclinations have led me to an expensive style of living. . . .
 If I did not rise with dignity, I can at least fall with ease, which is the more difficult task."
-John followed a month later, leaving Washington at 5:00 AM
+Abigail left for home the beginning of February 1801; John followed a month later, leaving Washington at 5:00 AM on March 4, seven hours before Jefferson's inauguration.
+Abigail, who had high praise for Washington for assisting in the transfer of power by attending John's inauguration, saw no inconsistency in John's snubbing his successor.